solidDoWant/infra-mk3/custom hardware/Brocade ICX 7250/Rack mount/README.md

 # Brocade ICX custom rear rack mount ears

-These is a custom, adjustable-length rack mount solution for Brocade ICX 7250 switches.
+This is a custom, adjustable-length rack mount solution for Brocade ICX 7250 switches.
 It probably works for most Brocade ICX 7xxx switches, but has not been tested with them.
 This is intended as a replacement for Brocade part number XBR-R000295 and XBR-R000296, which are hard to find and extremely expensive for a couple of metal plates.

 ## Manufacturing information